astrobleem/adventure/index.md

 Alexa:

-Machine Learning is a field of study concerned with the design and study of algorithms that are used by computers to learn.
+"Machine Learning is a field of study concerned with the design and study of algorithms that are used by computers to learn."

 An example application of this could be a system that is able to improve from experience without being explicitly programmed to do so.